modzeld/jraTask1/README.md

 ```
 6. Run the app via "node app.js".
 7. For best compatibility use new node.js version (14.0+).
-8. Navigate to the "/" route (http://localhost) in your browser.
+8. Navigate to the "/" route (e.g. http://localhost/) in your browser.
 9. The given .csv file is provided in the _task folder.